edtr-io/edtr-io/README.md

 ## Contacts

-Case you want to use the editor for the education sector,\
+In case you want to use the editor for the education sector,\
  contact [serlo.org](mailto:de@serlo.org)

 Commercial support is available through Splish.
 For all questions on the editor, for commercial integration, or in case you need a partner for plugin development,\